zJunKitz/CodeInPlace-FinalProject/README.md

 Milestones:
 1. Scraping the names and the prices of the books
 2. Save the final data into a CSV file
-3. (Optional) Make a arranging system to rearrange the books ascendingly according to their price
+3. (Optional) Make a filtering system to rearrange the books ascendingly according to their price

 Challenges:
 1. Not knowing how to scrape multiple pages in the same website (Solved)